Ahmet-Acik/jdbc_mysql_test/java21-verification.md

 # Java 21 Upgrade Verification

 ## Upgrade Summary
-Your project has been successfully upgraded from Java 17 to Java 21 (LTS).
+project has been successfully upgraded from Java 17 to Java 21 (LTS).

 ## Changes Made